 The Indian stock market indices had a weak outing today.
 Markets started off in the green, however mid-session they moved into the red zone.
 Persistent selling in index heavyweights caused the indices to close in deep negative territory.
 While the BSE-Sensex closed lower by around 296 points (down 1.5%), the NSE-Nifty closed lower by around 95 points (down 1.6%).
 The BSE Midcap and BSE Small cap were at the receiving end as well as they closed lower by 1.3% and 0.8% respectively.
 Realty and IT stocks weighed heavy on the indices today.

-As regards global markets, most Asian markets except India, Singapore and Malaysia closed higher today with Japan leading the gainers.
-European indices have opened on a mixed note.
-The rupee was trading at Rs 44.13 to the dollar at the time of writing.
+As regards global markets, Asian indices mainly closed in the red today, with the exception of China.
+India was one of the top losers in the region.
+The European indices have opened on a weak note.
+The rupee was trading at Rs 44.42 to the dollar at the time of writing.

 The Tata Group is expected to invest up to Rs 1.2 trillion (US$ 27 bn) in the domestic market over the next five years.
 It has already invested Rs 700 bn in various businesses over the past 3 years.
 It is expected to more than double sales over the same period, to US$ 150 bn.
 This Indian conglomerate is the majority stakeholder in a number of companies.
 All of these are leaders in their respective fields, e.g. TCS, Tata Motors, Tata Steel, etc. The investments it plans to make will be in power, steel, automobiles, telecom and chemicals sectors.
 Around half of its planned investment will be made by Tata Power over the next five years.